tracye1083/Readme-Generator/README.md

 ## Usage

-Use this application to generate a README file about your project.
-Follow the prompts and be amazed with the results!
+Simply follow the prompts to generate your automated README file for your unique project!

 ## License

-This project is licensed under the Mozilla Public License 2.0 license.
+This project is licensed under the The Unlicense license.

 ## Contributing